4 Amazing Seafood Places in California | Alina Andras | NewsBreak Original

 - The Boiling Crab, Los Angeles

-What do you think about these amazing seafood places in California?
-Have you ever been to any of these places before?
-If you have already tried their food, what was your impression and how would you rate your experience?
+What do you think about these amazing seafood spots in California?
+Have you ever been to any of them before?
+If you have already visited them, what was your impression and how would you rate your experience?
 Did you enjoy the food and the service?
 What about the atmosphere?
-Would you recommend other people to visit these restaurants if they happen to live in the area?
-Feel free to share your honest thoughts in the comment section down below and make sure to include your favorite restaurants too, so more people can learn about them and even pay them a visit next time they are around.
+Would you recommend other people to visit these seafood spots if they happen to live in the area?
+Feel free to share your honest thoughts with us in the comment section down below and make sure to include your favorite seafood places too, so more people can learn about them and even pay them a visit next time they are in the area and feel like trying a new place.
 If you are a local then even better as we would love to hear your personal recommendations when it comes to eating well in California so definitely leave your suggestions below.

 Last but not least, if you liked reading this article and you think it is useful in any way, don't forget to share it on social media and even send it to your loved ones that live in California or plan on traveling there in the near future.
-This way, more people can learn about these amazing places and can get to try their food.
+This way, more people can learn about these amazing seafood spots and can get to enjoy their food.